EnvGen/Tutorials/amplicons-no_overlap.rst

 -------------------------------

 **STEP 1: Quality statistics**
 	In the next step, you will have to decide how many bases you want to cut off from the end of your reads, to simultaneously preserve as many bases as possible and guarantee the quality of your reads.
 Therefore, in this step, you simply get some statistics on quality.
-For this, you can use Usearch7 or Fastx.
-If using Usearch7, the statistcs are explained at length in http://www.drive5.com/usearch/manual/fastq_stats.html
+For this, you can use Usearch7, Fastx, FastQC and others.
+If using Usearch7, the statistics are explained at length `here <http://www.drive5.com/usearch/manual/fastq_stats.html>`_.
+For FastQC, `check here <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_.

 The command:
 	./usearch7 -fastq_stats <infile> -log <outfile>